Dry eye disease (DED)

 .
 Inflammation of the ocular surface is controlled by corneal antigen-presenting cells called dendritic cells (DCs)

-, which induce T-cell activation, and play a critical role in the pathogenesis of DED.
+, which induce T-cell activation, and play a critical role in the pathogenesis of dry eye disease.
 The density of corneal DC is correlated with both symptoms and clinical signs in dry eye, making it an attractive non-invasive and responsive surrogate biomarker to assess the severity of corneal inflammation.
 To evaluate the effect of inflammation on the cornea

 structures and function, coronal images at a cellular level are acquired in a non-invasive manner by in vivo confocal microscopy (IVCM)